 - Think ahead for duration and contingencies, especially in winter months.
 Depending on time of year and situation, have bike lights on the bike.

 - If you have the money, invest in a device like a Garmin in-reach.
-It’s a last resort satellite coms device that can rescue you.
+It’s a last resort satellite communications device that can rescue you.

 - Carry more food than you think you will need.
 Assume eating something every 50mins ish.
 Others will have a different philosophy on this but here is mine.
 Take a mix of real food and synthesised energy food.
 Be aware and choose calorie dense foods.
 Don’t be peer pressured into eating food all your friend take like wasabi almond scaloppine’s and homemade sriracha egg jammers, only take food you know works with your body.
 If you are 100% certain you can do this only on gu gels, then good for you.
 But take what you know, don’t grab any old energy bar from the supermarket the night before.

 - The same point 6. goes for sports drinks, they are a good way to have calories or electrolytes but don’t try new stuff on serious ride day.
-Test stuff on smaller more urban, well know trips.
+Test stuff on smaller more urban, well known trips.

 - I don’t advise remote adventure riding solo unless you are highly experienced.
 So before you roll out.
 Have a serious moment and talk with everyone about gear, attitude and people’s comfort levels.
 There are a lot of more adventurous sports where these gear check meetings are mandatory.
 If someone forgets an essential piece of kit, it can compromise the whole group, you need to know this before you ride.

 - Have a change of clothes back at your car, including a puffy jacket.
 I have very much regretted not having this several times, especially at colder times of the year.
 In warm moths you can get away with less, but it’s always good to have. change of clothes, extra hoodie etc.

 Here are some attitudinal things this I have learned.